History of the legislation

 Working to address racism in B.C.

 British Columbia’s history, identity and strength are rooted in its diverse population.
-Yet racialized and marginalized people face historic and present-day barriers that limit their full participation in their communities, workplaces, government and their lives.
+Yet Indigenous and racialized people face historic and present-day barriers that limit their full participation in their communities, workplaces, government and lives.

 Each ministry has a role in tackling racial discrimination, and we have projects across government that are seeking to address racism.